Electronic Filing System (EFS) Web Application

 Paid Internet & Digital Ads (PIDA) Disclosure

-Summary of New Requirements Including Electronic Filing of Paid Internet and Digital Ads Effective September 9, 2018 (pdf pdf 145KB)
+Summary of New Requirements Including Electronic Filing of Paid Internet and Digital Ads Effective September 9, 2018

 Campaign Material can be directly uploaded by the filer into the EFS Web Application.